List of The Dumping Ground characters: Charlie Morris

 In Series 7 Episode 16 "Letting Go", Charlie leaves Ashdene Ridge to travel around the world.
 On her last day at Ashdene Ridge, Alex gave Charlie a leaving gift; a beautiful journal.
 Alex then thanked Charlie for always being there for him, and for never giving up on him.
 Charlie goes on to say she'll miss him more than anyone else.
 She then leant in to either hug him, or just a kiss on the cheek, but Alex misread the situation and kissed her.
 Charlie, stunned at first at what had just happened just froze, Alex apologised and quickly left the room in a hurry.
 At the same time Sasha had come upstairs, shouting for Charlie.
 As she was going to clear out her grandad's house with May-Li, Sasha and Jody before leaving.
 When they arrived at the house, Sasha asked Charlie if what was wrong with Alex, as she saw him leave Charlie's room in a hurry.
 Charlie tried to cover up what happened and said he was just giving her a present, like a friendship gift between mates.
 But she kept stuttering whilst talking.
 Making it clear to Sasha that she was hiding something.
 Later on, Sasha practically cornered Charlie in the kitchen and demanded to know what was going on between Charlie and Alex.
 Charlie had no choice but to tell Sasha about the kiss, which seemed to come as a shock to Sasha.
 But she seemed excited about it.
 Sasha asked Charlie if she liked Alex, in a more than friends type of way.
-She said she'd never really thought about it before, but now maybe she did.
+She said she had never really thought about it before, but now maybe she did.
 Charlie decided to put her travelling plans on hold so she could stick around to spend more time with Alex.
-She seemed happy about her decision, but when she went back to her grandad's house (accompanied by Alex) she realised she had to go travelling.
-As it's what she truly wanted.
-Alex also felt the same, as he knew how much she wanted to go and it's what her grandad really wanted for her.
+She seemed happy about her decision, but when she returned to her grandfather's house (accompanied by Alex) she realised she had to go travelling.
+As it is what she truly wanted.
+Alex also felt the same, as he knew how much she wanted to go and it's what her grandfather wanted for her.
 But he promised he'd be waiting for her when she returned home.
 The two of them had one last big hug, and said they're goodbyes to each other.
 For now.
 Before she left for the airport, she recorded a video message for everyone else back at Ashdene Ridge, saying goodbye to them properly.
 Which she sent to Alex's phone so he could show everyone.
 Charlie said goodbye to everyone, telling Jody and Tyler to keep the rabble under control while she's away.
 Telling Bird to continue mixing his great tunes.
-Saying to Jay how she knows he'll be making a fortune by the time she gets back.
+Saying to Jay how she knows he'll be making a fortune by the time she returns.
 Telling Floss to never change, as she's perfect the way she is.
 Letting Candi-Rose and Chloe know she'll miss their girly chats together.
 Taz to keep her Tasmanian Devil spirit.
 Sid to keep watching the skies.
 Letting Finn know she knows he'll be amazing at whatever he does.
 Telling Sasha how she cannot wait to see her artwork in a gallery someday.
 Telling May-Li it was an honour to bring her baby boy into the world with her, and that she'll never forget.
-And a last;y, she thanked Mike for everything he'd done for her.
+And a lastly, she thanked Mike for everything he'd done for her.
 And asked him to do one thing for her, and to take care of Alex.